vardhan-cr/mojo/mojo/devtools/common/docs/mojo_run.md

 mojo_run --embed APP_URL [--android]
 ```

-By default, `mojo_run` uses https://core.mojoapps.io/kiosk_wm.mojo as the window
+By default, `mojo_run` uses mojo:kiosk_wm as the window manager.
+You can pass a
-manager.
-You can pass a different window manager url using the
-`--window-manager` flag to override this.
+different window manager url using the `--window-manager` flag to override this.